duckietown/docs-preliminaries/book/preliminaries/10_geometry/60_transformations.md

 # Transformations {#transformations status=beta}

 <div class="check" markdown="1">
 Required Reading: The following assumes a working familiarity with 2D and 3D Cartesian reference frames.
-If you are not familiar with Cartesian reference frames, please read the [chapter on reference frames](#reference_frames).
-Some familiarity with [linear alegra](#linear_algebra) is also helpful.
+If you are not familiar with Cartesian reference frames, please read the [chapter on reference frames](+preliminaries#reference_frames).
+Some familiarity with [linear algebra](+preliminaries#linear_algebra) is also helpful.
 </div>

 ## Introduction